mcobery/spring-boot-starter-request-correlation/README.md

 The extension itself simply gives you means to propagate the information.
 How you going to use it is up to you.

-For instance you can apply this information to your logging MDC map.
+For instance, you can apply this information to your logging MDC map.
 You can achieve that by registering `RequestCorrelationInterceptor` bean.
 The `RequestCorrelationInterceptor` gives you only an entry point so that any fallowing operation would be able to access the correlation identifier.
 You